blond-admin/BLonD/README.md

 VERSION CONTENTS
 ==========

+2014-07-23
+v1.1.1 Plotting routines now separated into different files:
+       beams.plot_beams.py -> phase space, beam statistics plots beams.plot_slices.py -> profile, slice statistics
+       impedances.plot_impedance.py -> induced voltage, wakes, impedances
+       LLRF.plot_llrf.py -> noise in time and frequency domain

+2014-07-22
 v1.1   Added method in 'longitudinal_impedance' to calculate through the
        derivative of the bunch profile the induced voltage derived from inductive impedance.
        Added in 'longitudinal_plots' the feature to delete the 'fig' folder for Linux users together with a method for plotting the evolution of the position of the bunch.
        Two new example main files showing the use of intensity effects methods have been included in the corresponding folder.
        The doc folder has been updated to take into account all the packages of the tree.
        Several bugs, mostly in the 'longitudinal_impedance' script, have been fixed.

+2014-07-17
 v1.0   Longitudinal tracker tested.
 Works for acceleration and multiple
        RF sections.
        Beams and slices ready for transverse features to be added.